The McCausland Foundation

 Given the foundation's operating pattern, the following factors appear critical for potential grantees:

-Personal Connection to the McCausland Family: All publicly documented major grants have gone to organizations or communities with which Peter and Bonnie McCausland have strong personal ties—Peter's alma mater (USC), communities where they maintain residences (Nantucket, Philadelphia area, Martin County FL), and causes they are personally involved in (conservation, brain research).
+Personal Connection to the McCausland Family: Major documented grants have gone to organizations or communities with which Peter and Bonnie McCausland have strong personal ties—Peter's alma mater (USC), communities where they maintain residences (Nantucket, Philadelphia area, Martin County FL), and causes they are personally involved in (conservation, brain research).

 Alignment with Core Priorities: Projects must align closely with one of three areas: education for vulnerable youth, medical research (especially neuroscience/brain health), or conservation.
 The foundation's giving in the Nantucket community health initiative specifically emphasized alignment with "existing McCausland Foundation donations focused on mental health and social and emotional learning."

-Institutional Capacity for Large Grants: The foundation makes very large grants ($250,000 to $75 million) to established institutions capable of managing substantial gifts and producing measurable impact at scale.
+Institutional Capacity for Large Grants: The foundation's transformational grants ($250,000 to $75 million) go to established institutions capable of managing substantial gifts and producing measurable impact at scale.

 Strategic, Transformational Impact: The foundation's recent $75 million gift to USC was described as supporting specific outcomes: paid internship stipends for up to 150 students annually, student and faculty neuroscience research, and faculty recruitment and retention.
 Successful proposals likely need to articulate clear, ambitious goals with transformational potential.

-Geographic Focus: Organizations must be located in or primarily serve Martin County, FL; Nantucket, MA; or the Philadelphia, PA area.
+Geographic Focus: Based on recent grant patterns, organizations should be located in or primarily serve Martin County, FL; Nantucket, MA; or the Philadelphia, PA area, or have connections to the McCauslands' areas of interest including South Carolina.

 Long-term Sustainability: The McCauslands established endowed programs at USC (McCausland Faculty Fellowship in 2014, McCausland Center for Brain Imaging in 2006) before their major 2025 gift, suggesting they prefer to build relationships over time and support institutions that demonstrate sustainable impact.